phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

  - determine the new direction of the simulated bacterium by calling the `tumble_move` function discussed above;
  - increment t by `curr_run_time` and `tumble_time`.

 These steps are achieved by the `simulate_std_random` function below, which takes the number of cells `num_cells` to simulate, the time to run each simulation for `duration`, and the mean time of a single run `time_exp`.
-This function stores the end points of the simulation for each cell in a variable named `terminals` and the trajectories of these cells in a variable named `path`.
+This function stores the trajectories of these cells in a variable named `path`.

 ~~~ python
 def simulate_std_random(num_cells, duration, time_exp):